gchrupala/peppa/README.md

 There is a rudimentary command-line interface.
 You can run the training code by executing the function script `run.py`, and optionally passing in a configuration file.
 ```
-python run.py --config_file hparams.yaml
+python run.py --config_file hparams_base.yaml
 ```
-Example configuration files are in [lightning_logs](lightning_logs).
+Configuration files for the ablation experiments in the paper are in the repository, e.g.: [hparams_base.yaml](hparams_base.yaml).

 ### Use
-You can find saved checkpoints of trained models at https://surfdrive.surf.nl/files/index.php/s/gNnZ4iSoKBDsOGK.
+The file [conditions.yaml](conditions.yaml) specifies the run IDs for each ablation configuration.

-See [example.py](example.py) for an example of how to load a model and use it to encode some audio files.
+The corresponding trained models can be found at https://surfdrive.surf.nl/files/index.php/s/gNnZ4iSoKBDsOGK.

 ### Evaluate